StatPal/Patalghor/Linux/HPC.md

 ## Main workflow
 Enough chit-chat, let's go to the **main workflow** of an HPC:
- - ***[Log in to HPC cluster]((#log-in)):*** Each time you want to work in HPC, you have to *login to your specified account in the specific HPC*, usually using command line interface.
+ - ***[Log in to HPC cluster](#log-in):*** Each time you want to work in HPC, you have to *login to your specified account in the specific HPC*, usually using command line interface.
 You can edit files, start/run jobs, stop jobs etc from logged in state.
 Often, you have to be inside campus internet, else, use VPN.
 If you don't have an account, contact IT/HPC guys.
  - ***Data Transfer:*** You have to transfer data/code file from your computer to HPC and vice versa.
  - <ins>***Script file and running a job:***</ins> Usually HPC have many nodes/parts.
 When you login to cluster, you are in *head node*.
 Here you may do some small jobs there, not heavy jobs.
 There are other *computing nodes* where you can *submit* your job/code though a *script file.* The *script file* would contain:
     + Specification of time limits, (and RAM limit, core usage), email notification system etc